Accessing bank accounts after death: estate and funeral documents on a table at home

 • The account cannot be operated by anyone, including a partner with joint access (in some cases)

-This sounds alarming, but it is the bank protecting the estate.
+The freeze is the bank protecting the estate.
 Funds in the account are part of the deceased estate and need to be distributed under the will (or under intestacy law if there is no will).

 For the broader picture on what banks need from you when a partner passes away, see ASIC MoneySmart's guide on losing your partner.